shirase/yii2-starter-kit/docs/installation.md

 ## Manual installation

 ### REQUIREMENTS
-The minimum requirement by this application template that your Web server supports PHP 5.5.0.
+The minimum requirement by this application template that your Web server supports PHP 5.6.0.
 Required PHP extensions:
 - intl
 - gd
 - mcrypt
+- zip
 - com_dotnet (for Windows)

 ### Setup application